Skip to main content

 How to Identify

-Identified by nodding shuttle-shaped waxy yellow flowers that do not fully open, on a perennial with large palmately lobed (maple-like) leaves on dark purplish-black stems.
-The waxy yellow flower texture, the shuttle shape, and the dark stems are diagnostic.
-In Hydrangeaceae.
+Identified by pendant shuttle-shaped waxy pale yellow flowers 1-1.5 inches (2.5-4 cm) long that do not fully open, carried above large palmately lobed (maple-like) leaves on dark purplish-black stems.
+The combination of waxy partially-closed flowers, maple-shaped opposite leaves, and dark purple-black stems is characteristic of the genus.
+Compared with Podophyllum and other palmate-leaved shade perennials, the waxy yellow flower and dark stems are diagnostic.
+Belongs in Hydrangeaceae.

 Appearance